This page outlines the considerations with regards to business continuity in scenarios where Concentric is not able to be used as normal.

 Integration issue to other systems

-The likelihood and duration of these issues are mostly dependant on the stability of internal organisation systems and the speed at which the client organisation’s technical team are able to resolve issues.
+The likelihood and duration of these issues are mostly dependent on the stability of internal organisation systems and the speed at which the client organisation’s technical team are able to resolve issues.

 There are 2 scenarios to consider: